Definition of Hardness

 Brinell Hardness Test (BHN)

-The Brinell Hardness Test consists of indenting the test material with a 10mm diameter hardened steel or carbide ball subjected to a load of 3000 kg.
+The Brinell Hardness Test consists of indenting the test material with a 10mm diameter hardened steel or tungsten ball subjected to a load of 3000 kg.
 For softer materials, there are alternate scales using a 1500 kg or 500 kg load to avoid excessive indentation.

 The full load is applied for 10 to 15 seconds for iron or steel and at least 30 seconds for other materials.
 The diameter of the indentation left is measured by a low powered microscope.
 The Brinell Hardness Number may be calculated from the diameter of that indentation.
 The average of two measurements taken at right angles is used for the diameter to ensure accuracy.